 Dean and Professor of Law

-Joseph D. Kearney is in his eleventh year as dean of Marquette University Law School and is only the ninth person to hold the position since 1908.
+Joseph D. Kearney is in his twelfth year as dean of Marquette University Law School and is only the ninth person to hold the position since 1908.
 Dean Kearney has been a member of the Marquette faculty since 1997.

 Before coming to Marquette Law School, Dean Kearney practiced for six years at Sidley & Austin in Chicago.
 He also served as a law clerk to the Honorable Antonin Scalia, Justice of the United States Supreme Court, and to the Honorable Diarmuid F. O'Scannlain of the United States Court of Appeals for the Ninth Circuit.